Cedar Fire: Fire progression

 The Cedar Fire began in the Cuyamaca Mountains within the Cleveland National Forest.
 It was first reported at 5:37 p.m.
 PDT on October 25, 2003, to the south of Ramona in central San Diego County.
 At the time it began, at least eleven other wildfires were actively burning in Southern California.
 Within ten minutes of the initial report, the U.S. Forest Service had deployed 10 fire engines, two water tenders, two hand crews and two chief officers.
 Within 30 minutes, 320 firefighters and six fire chiefs were en route.
-A San Diego County Sheriff's Department ASTREA helicopter that was rescuing a hunter spotted the fire at about the same time as the first phone report was received and called for an air response.
+An ASTREA helicopter of the San Diego County Sheriff's Department that was rescuing a hunter spotted the fire at about the same time as the first phone report was received and called for an air response.
 Another sheriff's helicopter equipped with a Bambi Bucket was dispatched to drop water on the fire.
 When the helicopter was only minutes away from the fire, a Forest Service fire chief cancelled the water drop because policy required the cutoff of aerial firefighting 30 minutes before sunset, a decision which was later severely criticized by the public, media, and other elected officials.

-Between the time the fire started and midnight the predicted strong easterly Santa Ana winds surfaced and the fire burned approximately 5,319 acres.
+Between the time the fire started and midnight, the predicted strong easterly Santa Ana winds surfaced and the fire burned approximately 5,319 acres.
 By 3:00 a.m., 62000 acre had burned.
 Overnight, the fast-moving fire killed 12 people living in Wildcat Canyon and Muth Valley in the northern part of Lakeside, who had little or no warning that the fire was approaching.
 The fire destroyed 39 homes on the Barona Indian Reservation.
 In only a few hours, the Cedar Fire pushed southwest over 30 mi and burned over 100000 acre at rates of up to 6000 acre per hour.
 The fire also crossed several large highways, including Interstate 15, and by noon on October 26, the fire was burning hundreds of homes in the Scripps Ranch community of San Diego, and was threatening many others.

 On October 26, the fire forged into Alpine, Harbison Canyon, Lake Jennings and Crest, burning hundreds more homes in areas that had been devastated by the Laguna Fire 33 years earlier.
 By October 28, the strong easterly Santa Ana winds died down and the fire turned east, consuming another 114000 acre.
 The entire community of Cuyamaca, most of nearby Cuyamaca Rancho State Park, and more than 500 homes surrounding the town of Julian were destroyed.

 On October 29, a group of firefighters attempting to defend a house in Riverwood Estates, near Santa Ysabel, became entrapped and overrun by the fire.
 One firefighter died.
 Another firefighter sustained severe injuries, and two others were hurt.
 Firefighters finally achieved full containment of the Cedar Fire on November 3, and the Cedar Fire was completely brought under control on December 5.